srikarmunukutla/defiproject/Design Documents/Crowdfunding Design Doc.md

 ### RefundCampaign(campaign id)
 - Check to see if conditions have been met in order for valid refund (campaign hasn’t ended or campaign has succeeded)
-- Use pledgedAmount map to transfer correct amount of tokens back to person requesting refund
+- Use pledgedMapping nested map to transfer correct amount of tokens back to person requesting refund

 ### AddManager(studentID)
 - Adds a student to the list of execs in a club so that they can also withdraw money from the campaign; limit of 4 managers